jeany55/MyAccountant/API/CustomTabs.md

 ## Overview

-MyAccountant allows you to create fully customized tabs using Lua code snippets.
+MyAccountant allows you to create customized tabs using Lua code snippets.
 While the addon comes with many built-in tabs (Today, This Week, This Month, etc.), custom tabs give you the power to track exactly what timeframes you want.

 With custom tabs, you can: